-4.1 Non-hazardous waste

-Wastes identified as 'absolute non-hazardous' do not require any further assessment.
-Examples of common types of non-hazardous wastes found on a construction site, but are not limited to:

-- 15 01 01 Paper & cardboard packaging - 15 01 03 Wooden packaging

-You can easily identify absolute non-hazardous entries by looking in WM3 Technical Guidance, Appendix A. Entries written in black text under the 'Description' column and with 'AN' listed in the 'Entry Type' column is considered non-hazardous.
+4.1 Non-hazardous waste 4.2 Hazardous waste Absolute non-hazardous (AN) Wastes identified as 'absolute non-hazardous' do not require any further assessment.
+Examples of common types of non-hazardous wastes found on a construction site, but are not limited to: 15 01 01 - Paper & cardboard packaging 15 01 03 - Wooden packaging You can easily identify absolute non-hazardous entries by looking in WM3 Technical Guidance, Appendix A. Entries written in black text under the 'Description' column and with 'AN' listed in the 'Entry Type' column is considered non-hazardous.
 No further assessment is required.

-4.2 Hazardous waste

-Wastes identified as 'absolute hazardous' do not require any further assessment.
-Examples of common types of hazardous wastes found on a construction site include, but are not limited to:

-- 13 07 01\ Oil & diesel - 16 01 07\ Oil filters (from plant & machinery) - 15 01 10\ Packaging containing residues or contaminated by hazardous substances - 17 03 03\ Asphalt containing coal tar

-You can easily identify absolute hazardous entries by looking in WM3 Technical Guidance, Appendix A. Entries written in red text under the 'Description' column and with 'AH' listed in the 'Entry Type' column is considered hazardous.
+Absolute hazardous (AH) Wastes identified as 'absolute hazardous' do not require any further assessment.
+Examples of common types of hazardous wastes found on a construction site include, but are not limited to: 13 07 01 - Oil & diesel 16 01 07 - Oil filters (from plant & machinery) 15 01 10 - Packaging containing residues or contaminated by hazardous substances 17 03 03 - Asphalt containing coal tar You can easily identify absolute hazardous entries by looking in WM3 Technical Guidance, Appendix A. Entries written in red text under the 'Description' column and with 'AH' listed in the 'Entry Type' column is considered hazardous.
 No further assessment is required.

+Persimmon Benefitien